dpalmasan/TRUNAJOD2.0/README.md

 high-performance [spaCy](https://spacy.io/) library.
 With all the basic NLP capabilities provided by spaCy (dependency parsing, POS tagging, tokenizing), ``TRUNAJOD`` focuses on extracting measurements from texts that might be interesting for different applications and use cases.
-Currently we only support Spanish.
+While most of the indices could be computed for different languages, currently we mostly support Spanish.
+We are happy if you contribute with indices implemented for your language!

 <p align="center">
 <a href="https://travis-ci.com/dpalmasan/TRUNAJOD2.0"><img alt="Build Status" src="https://travis-ci.com/dpalmasan/TRUNAJOD2.0.svg?branch=master"></a>